 char-write-req 0x000f 0000

 As you can imagine, there’s more to learn when it comes to BLE.
-Here are some links that will inspire and educate:
+Here are some links:

 We have only reached the tip of the iceberg in terms of information regarding Bluetooth (and Bluetooth Low Energy).
 Stay tuned for more Bluetooth Low Energy related posts in the future!